A Look At Robert E. Lee, The ‘Great General’ Exalted By Trump In Defense Of His Charlottesville Remarks

 “The blacks are immeasurably better off here than in Africa, morally, socially & physically,” Lee wrote in a letter.
 “The painful discipline they are undergoing, is necessary for their instruction as a race, & I hope will prepare & lead them to better things.”

 Lee goes on to suggest that slavery would come to and end by “Merciful Providence” due to the influence of Christianity, a position that could be interpreted as his own desire to see the end of slavery if not accompanied by the fact that he was also willing to go to war in its defense.
-In addition, Lee was a slaveowner himself who had a reputation for substantial brutality towards his slaves.
+In addition, Lee was a slaveowner himself who had a reputation for substantial brutality toward his slaves.

 Whether Trump, as a student of history, will continue to invoke the general’s name in such ways remains to be seen.